fish-shell/fish-shell/CONTRIBUTING.rst

 Suppressing Reformatting of C++ Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have a good reason for doing so you can tell ``clang-format`` to
-not reformat a block of code by enclosing it in comments like this:
+You can tell ``clang-format`` to not reformat a block by enclosing it in
+comments like this:

 ::

    // clang-format off
    code to ignore
    // clang-format on

-However, as I write this there are no places in the code where we use
-this and I can’t think of any legitimate reasons for exempting blocks of
-code from clang-format.

 Fish Script Style Guide
 -----------------------